hd-UQ/cd_dynamax/Goals.md

     - Notebook w/ pendulum showing at irregular time intervals cd-UKS and cd-EKS

 ## Code optimization (All Pending)
+- Build compare() for tests that just takes objects rather than arrays…can make tests even more succinct this way. e.g. compare(cd_ukf_object, d_ukf_object) will compare all identically-named attributes
+- Use the improved compare() in all tests.
+- pass *kwargs to diffeqsolve

+-Pending:
+  - Add new filtering functionalities to __init__
+  - Be consistent when calling filters (always use `model.filter`, don't call inference files directly from a script)
   - build a lax_scan_debug function that behaves like lax.scan but actually just implements a for loop for easy debugging
   - Matt needs to un-install dynamax so that he can change dynamax code and have it work
   - add predicted_means/covs to lgssm_filter (in dynamax code)
+  - use `output_fields` in filters to control granularity of returned posterior
   - Diffeqsolve
     — debug feature

+## Parameter estimation
+- Fit SGD works for continuous-discrete linear and non-linear models so we can compute MLE model parameter estimates based on different filtering algorithms
+- Pending:
+  - Check that parameter estimates are consistent between cd-l and cd-nl for linear models with no bias terms (=None).
+  - Generalize learnable function params property to deal with multiple parameters (e.g., weights and biases).
+- Parameter estimation for the linear gaussian case
+    - SGD
+        - TODO: Add notebook showcasing parameter estimation accuracy (port from add_validation branch)
+    - EM is not implemented
+        - The m-step requires MLE for continuous-time linear parameters
+        - EM will not be trivial for nonlinear ssms
+    - ContDiscreteLinearGaussianConjugateSSM:
+        - Shall we keep this and modify it for continuous-time linear paraemeters
+        - Pending: Are there conjugate priors for the continuous-discrete linear case?
+-

+- Uncertainty Quantification for the continuous-discrete linear/non-linear gaussian case:
+  - using Monte Carlo
-  - pass *kwargs
+  - using HMC

-- Build compare() for tests that just takes objects rather than arrays…can make tests even more succinct this way. e.g. compare(cd_ukf_object, d_ukf_object) will compare all identically-named attributes
-- Use the improved compare() in all tests.
+- hierarchical parameter estimation for the linear gaussian case
+    - Incorporate priors over parameters
+    - Define prior hyperparameters as new dynamax "parameters"
+    - Use Monte Carlo to average over many realizations of parameters
+    - Let SGD learn hyperparameters of prior via MC-based loss

+- parameter estimation for 1 non-linear pendulum
+- hierarchical parameter estimation for multiple non-linear pendula

+- Check the conjugate version of the model class, and decide how to proceed

 ## Extend our codebase to incorporate continuous-time inputs